sidgan/nasaweb/README.md

 - intelligent search powered for same date on different years showing a meteor shower per year. eg geminids on 2010 - 2020.

+- ability to save a snippet in video format.
+Eg save movement of globe from 1 Dec to 4 Dec 2020 from one fixed viewpoint.

 ## Getting Started On This Repository

 Here are the steps to follow in getting the web portal up and running locally;